qbzzt/250911-zk-bank/index.md

 3. Open a browser with a wallet.

-4. In the wallet enter a new pass phrase.
+4. In the wallet enter a new passphrase.
 Note that this will delete your existing pass phrase, so *make sure you have a backup*.

-   The passphrase is `test test test test test test test test test test test junk`, the default testing pass phrase for anvil.
+   The passphrase is `test test test test test test test test test test test junk`, the default testing passphrase for anvil.

 5. Browse to [the client-side code](http://localhost:5173/).